oasis-tcs/openc2-jadn/jadn-v2.0.md

 [Section 4.2.1](#421-type-options) and [Section 4.2.2](#422-field-options).
 * The remaining characters are the option value.
 Boolean options have no additional characters;
 if the option ID is present the value of that option is True.

-### 4.2.1 Type Options
-Type options apply to the type definition as a whole.
-The *id*, *vtype*, *ktype*, *enum*, and *pointer* options are intrinsic components of the types to which they apply.
-Other options specify value constraints on the type.

-#### 4.2.1.4 Derived Enumeration
-The *enum* ([Section 5.3](#53-derived-enumerations)) and *pointer* ([Section 5.5](#55-pointers)) options are shortcuts that create an Enumerated type derived from a referenced Array, Choice, Map or Record type.

-#### 4.2.1.7 Size and Value Constraints
-The *minv* and *maxv* options specify size or integer value limits.
-The *minf* and *maxf* options specify real number value limits.

-* For Binary, String, Array, ArrayOf, Map, MapOf, and Record types:
-    * if *minv* is not present, it defaults to zero.
-    * if *maxv* is not present or is zero, it defaults to the upper bound specified in [Section 4.2.1](#421-type-options).
-    * a Binary instance MUST be considered invalid if its number of bytes is less than *minv* or greater than *maxv*.
-    * a String instance MUST be considered invalid if its number of characters is less than *minv* or greater than *maxv*.
-    * an Array, ArrayOf, Map, MapOf, or Record instance MUST be considered invalid if its number of elements is less than *minv* or greater than *maxv*.
-* For Integer types:
-    * if *minv* is present, an instance MUST be considered invalid if its value is less than *minv*.
-    * if *maxv* is present, an instance MUST be considered invalid if its value is greater than *maxv*.
-* For Number types:
-    * if *minf* is present, an instance MUST be considered invalid if its value is less than *minf*.
-    * if *maxf* is present, an instance MUST be considered invalid if its value is greater than *maxf*.

-#### 4.2.1.14 Default Value
-The *default* option specifies the initial or default value of a field.
-Applications deserializing a document MUST initialize an unspecified type with its default value.
-Serialization behavior is not defined; applications MAY omit or populate fields whose values equal the default.

-#### 4.2.2.1 Multiplicity

-Within a Choice type *minc* values of 0 and 1 are equivalent because all fields are optional and exactly one must be present.
-Values greater than 1 specify an array of elements.

-#### 4.2.2.2 Union Types
-The Enumerated type matches one value (an Item ID or Name) from the set of ID/Name pairs defined by the type.

 -------